-Description The subjects comprise of a mid-terraced villa with accommodation formed over two levels.
-Accommodation GROUND FLOOR: Entrance Hallway, Living Room, Kitchen and Sunroom.
-FIRST FLOOR: Three Bedrooms and Shower Room.
-Gross internal floor area (m2) 86 m2 or thereby.
-Neighbourhood and location The property is located within the semi-rural location of Rosneath where surrounding properties are of a mixed age and character.
-A limited range of local shopping and amenities can be found a short distance away.
-A more extensive range can be found within Helensburgh town centre which is approximately 13 miles away.
-Age The property was constructed around 1970.
-Weather Dull and overcast.
-Chimney stacks None noted.
+Description Detached bungalow.
+Accommodation GROUND FLOOR: Entrance Vestibule/Porch, Hallway, Living Room, WC Compartment, Kitchen with Dining Area, Conservatory, Inner Hallway, Three Bedrooms, Bedroom 4/Study, Utility Room and Bathroom.
+Gross internal floor area (m2) 104 m2 or thereby.
+Neighbourhood and location The property is located within an established residential area where surrounding properties are of a mixed age and character.
+The property is located in the semi rural location of Garelochhead where a limited range of local shopping and amenities can be found a short distance away.
+A more extensive range can be found within Helensburgh town centre which is approximately eight miles distant.
+Age The property was originally constructed around 1836.
+Dates of alterations and extensions are unknown.
+Weather Dry and bright.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+Believed to be of a stone/brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof covering is a pitched design, timber framed, overlaid with tiles and surmounted with a tiled ridge.
-Access to the roof void area can be gained via a hatch which is located within the ceiling of the first floor landing.
-The roof space was noted to be insulated between ceiling joists.
-Our inspection has been restricted due to stored contents and personal belongings.
+The roof covering the original building is of a pitched design, timber framed, overlaid with slates and surmounted with a zinc ridge.
+Access to the roof void area can be gained via a hatch which is located in the ceiling of the wc compartment.
+Insulation was noted between ceiling joists at some locations.
+The roof covering the side extension is of a flat design and is overlaid with zinc.
+There is no roof space available for inspection above the flat roofing.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Mainly formed in PVC materials.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are believed to be of a cavity brick/concrete block construction incorporating roughcast finish on face.
+The main walls to the original building appear to be of solid brick construction incorporating a roughcast finish.
+The majority of walls have been plasterboard lined internally.
+The main walls to the extensions are assumed to be of traditional cavity brick/concrete block construction incorporating a roughcast finish.
+Part of the front elevation incorporates timber cladding/weather boarding.
+The majority of walls have been plasterboard lined internally.